www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [ ] Revive `get first user` ticket.
     * [ ] Add argumentation via pop-up to reformatted solution output: https://tabulator.info/docs/6.2/menu#cell-context
     * [ ] Color cells based on their ratings: https://tabulator.info/docs/6.2/format
-* [ ] Use Perspective based parser as backend for editor and no-code editor.
+* [ ] Use domain object based parser as backend for editor and no-code editor.
+    * [ ] Remove direct dependency to ANTLR4 at parser and any other code.
+    * [ ] Consider moving parsing code to dedicated project, in order to isolate ANTLR4 and grammar dependencies.